 Francis Maude, Minister for the Cabinet Office, said:

-The Government needs to be far more innovative in thinking about how it can best deliver incredibly important public information messages.
+The government needs to be far more innovative in thinking about how it can best deliver incredibly important public information messages.
 We need to incorporate the latest ideas from initiatives such as the Ad-Council in the US and the latest thinking from experts such as our Behavioural Insight “nudge” Team.
 If we get this right we can save the taxpayer money and increase the effectiveness of our campaigns, which is why I’m so pleased we have this team of experts on-hand to help advise us.

 Matt Tee, Permanent Secretary for Government Communications, said:

-Government departments and external stakeholders are asked to provide their views on Government’s direct communication in writing by 21 January 2011, to Matt Tee.
+Government departments and external stakeholders are asked to provide their views on government’s direct communication in writing by 21 January 2011, to Matt Tee.

 Notes to editors

-The term direct communication is being used as a simple definition for the advertising and marketing activity managed by Government.
+The term direct communication is being used as a simple definition for the advertising and marketing activity managed by government.
 It covers all activity in scope of the current Efficiency and Reform Group advertising and marketing freeze.

 Government’s press and media relations functions, which are traditionally provided in-house by departments are not covered in the Review.

 Government communication activity started in the middle of the 19th century with the Post Office.
-In the 20th century, a Ministry of Information was created, twice, to aid communications in the two world wars.
+In the 20th century, a Ministry of Information was created, twice, to aid communications in the 2 world wars.
 COI was established on 1 April 1946 out of the former Ministry of Information.